-First Ebola death, 11 additional cases confirmed in Congo
+Ebola outbreak: 11 additional cases, 1 death, suspected in Congo

 Story highlights

-- One death of Ebola hemorrhagic fever has been confirmed in the new Congo outbreak
+- Two of the cases reported since Tuesday are confirmed as Ebola

-- 27 total cases of fever with hemorrhagic symptoms have been reported
+- 27 total cases of fever with hemorrhagic symptoms have been reported since April

-(CNN)One death of Ebola hemorrhagic fever and 11 new cases have been confirmed in the outbreak in the Democratic Republic of Congo, Minister of Health Dr. Oly Ilunga said Thursday in Kinshasa.
+(CNN)Eleven new cases of hemorrhagic fever, including one death, have been reported since Tuesday in the Democratic Republic of Congo, Minister of Health Dr. Oly Ilunga said Thursday in Kinshasa.
+Two of those cases are confirmed to be Ebola.
+Lab results are pending on the other nine cases which are suspected to be Ebola.

 Ebola virus disease, which most commonly affects people and nonhuman primates such as monkeys, gorillas and chimpanzees, is caused by one of five Ebola viruses.
 On average, about 50% of people who become ill with Ebola die.

-Note: Correction: A previous version of this story incorrectly stated the new cases and death as confirmed rather than suspected.